zeltbrennt/adventOfCode2024/README.md

 of coroutines, only checking coordinates from the original path and reducing memory access by only saving the turning points, I got the runtime down from 12s to 300ms :)

+### Day 06: Bridge Repair

+Came up with a recursive solution that solves Part 2 in 1.5 Seconds.
+Did not manage to get Coroutines working, memoization was also not helping.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for